 Technically, you don't need to change the controls.
 However, the default scheme can be very awkward on a controller and can feel a bit strange with a keyboard and mouse too.
 It resorts in players needing to use the “claw” grip which can feel unnatural if it's not your normal holding position.
 See how the natural layout feels for you but keep in mind you might need to change the default later.

 Rocket League Controls you should change

 Steering Sensitivity: It controls how sensitive the game is to your stick movements allowing for very sharp turns and movements if it's set quite high.
 Some players like a higher sensitivity while others prefer this to be lower.Aerial Sensitivity: The same as the option above except this is specific to movements in the air.
-Most players set this slightly higher than their Steering Sensitivity.Mouse Sensitivity: This works exactly the same as other games, the mouse sensitivity changes the speed of the mouse and the movement assigned to it.
+Most players set this slightly higher than their Steering Sensitivity.Mouse Sensitivity: This works exactly the same as other games, the mouse sensitivity changes the speed of the mouse and the movement buttigned to it.
 We advise testing this extensively since you might prefer a different sensitivity here compared to other games you play.Keyboard Input Acceleration Time: The name sounds strange but what this option does is quite simple.
-It refers to how much speed/power is assigned to a button press which makes keys react more like a joystick.
+It refers to how much speed/power is buttigned to a button press which makes keys react more like a joystick.

 While the default controls might work for some players, it also depends on what input device you're using.
 Rocket League controls should be adjusted to suit your preferred grip style and in accordance with what suits other factors such as hand size and personal preference.

 There are a handful of options that are generally more of a concern than the others when it comes to the Rocket League controls.